herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 __Default value__: False

+### repositoryFilters

+List of repository name patterns to synchronize from the external namespace.
+Supports glob patterns such as `hello*`, `busy*`, or `*test`.
+If not specified or empty, then all repositories from the external namespace are synchronized.

+__Type__: array

+__Required__: False

+__Default value__: None

 ### robotUsername

 Username of the robot account that is used for synchronization.
+The robot must belong to the organization specified in `organization`.
 This parameter is required when creating the mirroring configuration.

 __Type__: string